mdcovarr/ldfi-interpreter/README.md

 In order to get `graphviz` to work on my Mac, I needed to install `graphviz` via Homebrew like so:
 ```
     brew install graphviz

+    OR
+    You need to make sure the Graphviz executables are on your systems' PATH
 ```

 ### Hipster Shop DAG Notes